The 12 Best Neighbourhoods in Melbourne, Australia

 Culture exists at the very heart of every city around the world.
 But, even so, Melbourne’s passion for what defines it – art, coffee, sport – is uniquely intoxicating.
 Few times in my life have I experienced such a place.

 Cheer as 1 of 100,000 at the MCG.
 Reminisce of times past in St Kilda’s bohemian, seaside streets.
-Dine on international flavours at any one of the famous markets.
+Dine on international flavors at any one of the famous markets.
 Sip on a brew down Lygon Street.
 Be a face in the crowd at Brunswick’s Arts House.
 Do all of the above and beyond.

 Be present.
 Perhaps that is the essence of what it means to be in Melbourne.